grafana/mimir/docs/sources/migration-guide/migrating-from-thanos-or-prometheus.md

 If you need to have external labels in your query results, this is currently not possible to achieve in Grafana Mimir.

 **Grafana Mimir will not respect deduplication labels configured in Thanos when querying the blocks.**
-For the best results please only upload Thanos blocks from single Prometheus replica from each HA pair.
+For the best query performance please only upload Thanos blocks from single Prometheus replica from each HA pair.
 If you upload blocks from both replicas, the query results returned by Mimir will include samples from both replicas.

 **Grafana Mimir does not support Thanos’ _downsampling_ feature.**
-For best results please only upload original (raw) Thanos blocks into Mimir's storage.
+To guarantee query results correctness please only upload original (raw) Thanos blocks into Mimir's storage.
 If you also upload blocks with downsampled data (ie. blocks with non-zero `Resolution` field in `meta.json` file), Grafana Mimir will merge raw samples and downsampled samples together at the query time.
 This may cause that incorrect results are returned for the query.